Jardine Cycle & Carriage: History

-World War I and the shift to Singapore

 During World War I, Cycle & Carriage suffered economically as a result of the shortage of supply for cars.
 The war, however, encouraged the development of automobile technology, stimulating interest in the motor car, and spurring demand for Cycle & Carriage's products in 1918.
-In that year, Cycle & Carriage was registered in the Federated Malay States with SG$250,000 in registered capital.
+In that year, Cycle & Carriage was registered in the Federated Malay States with $250,000 in registered capital.
 In 1926, Cycle & Carriage shifted its headquarters to Orchard Road in Singapore, with capital of SG$5 million and registered as a public company known as The Cycle & Carriage Company (1926) Limited.

-World War II and the Daimler-Benz contract

 World War II caused the company to cease operations, and its workshops, motor cars and trucks were absorbed by the Japanese during the Japanese occupation of Malaya and the Japanese occupation of Singapore.
 Following that in 1951, Cycle & Carriage was awarded the Mercedes-Benz franchise in Singapore, the first to carry the marque in Southeast Asia.

-Expansion and listing

 Cycle & Carriage launched plans to build an assembly plant in Hillview, Singapore.
-On 4 March 1965, the Minister for Finance (Singapore) Goh Keng Swee laid the foundation stone for the SG$2.5 million plant, and predicted that it would create 10,000 new jobs over the following five years.
-In 1969, the company launched an initial public offering, which was oversubscribed by 73 times, with a total offering of SG$241.65 million - which amounted to just a little short of the budget for the Ministry of Interior and Defense for that year.
+On 4 March 1965, the Minister for Finance (Singapore) Goh Keng Swee laid the foundation stone for the $2.5 million plant, and predicted that it would create 10,000 new jobs over the following five years.
+In 1969, the company launched an initial public offering, which was oversubscribed by 73 times, with a total offering of $242 million - which amounted to just a little short of the budget for the Ministry of Interior and Defense for that year.

-Acquisition by Jardine Matheson

-By 1999, Jardine Matheson was a major shareholder in Cycle & Carriage Limited, with a 24.6% stake.
-In 2002, Cycle & Carriage Limited became a subsidiary of Jardine Matheson when Jardine Strategic increased its stake to over 50%.
-In recognition of its distinguished operating history, and in the interests of integration to the Jardine Matheson Group, it was renamed Jardine Cycle & Carriage Limited.
+By 1999, Jardines was a major shareholder in Cycle & Carriage, with a 24.6% stake.
+In 2002, Cycle & Carriage became a subsidiary of Jardines when Jardine Strategic increased its stake to over 50%.
+In recognition of its distinguished operating history, and in the interests of integration to Jardines, it was renamed Jardine Cycle & Carriage.